openmv/openmv-ide/README.md

 Cross Compiling Qt 5.6.2
 ------------------------

-1. Create a sysroot image to use on your RPi:
+1. Create the OS image for your RPi and a sysroot image of it for use on the Host PC:

     1. Download latest Raspbian Jessie SDCard image from: https://www.raspberrypi.org/downloads/raspbian/